By Bronwyn Robertson, LPC

 Alesha is anxious and overwhelmed.
 She isn’t sleeping and neither are her children.
 They are irritable, bored and gloomy.
 They miss their friends and teachers, and all the things they used to do.
 Alesha knows she and her children would benefit from counseling, but their schedules are so hectic she doesn’t know how they could fit in counseling appointments.
 And, she’s cautious about scheduling any appointments because of the pandemic.

 For Alesha and her children, online therapy with an enCircle counselor may be the answer.
 Online therapy is a safe, convenient alternative to in-person counseling sessions.
-Through online therapy, Alesha and her children can participate in individual and family counseling sessions from the comfort and safety of their own home using their own computers, tablets or smartphones.
-They can schedule appointments around their schedule, avoid travel, traffic, and crowded waiting rooms.
+Through online therapy, Alesha and her children can:

 Several enCircle counselors specialize in helping children and offer therapy that can be conducted in their own room where they have access to their favorite toys, crayons, paper and pencils.
 These items will likely be used in therapy sessions.
 Depending on the age and specific needs of the child, the therapist may ask that a parent join the child at first.

-Online therapy follows the same clinical and ethical regulations as in-person therapy, and must be provided via a safe, HIPAA-compliant electronic platform which ensures client confidentiality and privacy.
+Online therapy follows the same clinical and ethical regulations as in-person therapy and must be provided via a safe, HIPAA-compliant electronic platform that ensures client confidentiality and privacy.
 Prior to the pandemic when online services were less common, some therapists received special training to provide online therapy, even becoming certified providers of tele-counseling by successfully completing a multi-day training and examination.